Larpoux/tau_doc/pages/etau/README.md

 `Taudio` is (will be) released under the Gnu Public Licence v3 (GPL v3).
 This mean that if you don't want, cannot or maynot release your App under a GPL License, you must stuck with Flutter Sound 9.x.
 This is not a big deal: Flutter Sound v 9.x will be maintain for a forseable future.

-`Taudio` is a complete rewritten of Flutter Sound 9.x.
+`Taudio` is a complete rewrite of Flutter Sound 9.x.
 It keeps compatibility with the Flutter Sound 9.x API but adds a new wrapper above [Etau](https://pub.dev/packages/etau).

 ## We need help